 Most people do not know this, and it is not recorded in the public record, but you can get a copy.
 For example, you are a sub-subcontractor, and you are working for the subcontractor.
 That subcontractor may have their own bond that you can make a claim against in addition to the claim that you can make against the prime contractor’s bond.

-For example, let us say there is a sub-subcontractor on a job, and they don’t send the necessary notices.
+For example, let us say there is a sub-subcontractor on a job, and they do not send the necessary notices.
 They miss their deadlines to make a claim on the prime contractor’s bond, but they find a bond by the subcontractor.
-So, they can make a claim against that bond and the timeframes for the sub-bond are not controlled by these rules.
+They can make a claim against that bond and the timeframes for the sub-bond are not controlled by these rules.
 It is controlled by whatever it says in the bond.
 So, in the case of the bond from the subcontractor, he still has rights and can make a claim.

 The best place to ask for a copy of that subcontractor bond is from the prime contractor.
 The prime contractor is more likely to give you a copy of the sub-bond than the subcontractor who you have a contract with.
 Now you can send that request in writing and they are supposed to give you a copy of any sub-bond.